 - Manufacturers and their brokers create planogram proposals for new item introductions and during reviews where they hope to win space over competing brands.

 This covers some of the basic uses — no doubt, there’s more.
-And there are issues with planograms on many levels that I think can be improved, and I’ll have more on that in future posts.
+On many levels, I believe that there are planogram issues that can be improved – more to come in future posts.

 There are some standard software packages that create planograms, and the output is generally visually awful.
 Small typefaces, too-tiny photos of products, harsh colors.

 Beyond the aesthetics, analytics within planogram software encourage some measurements that aren’t always efficient for a store.
-One in particular that drives me nuts is a focus on loading a minimum amount of stock (usually 1 1/4 to 1 1/2 cases) on the shelf to prevent the need to have inventory in the back room.
-For a case of 12 or 16 units, that usually translates into a standard 2 shelf facings.
+One in particular that drives me nuts is a focus on loading a shelf with the minimum amount of stock (usually 1 1/4 to 1 1/2 cases).
+This does prevent the need to have inventory in the back room.
+However, for a case of 12 or 16 units, that usually translates into a standard 2 shelf facings.

-When a store stocks slow-moving items, that inventory can sit on the shelf for weeks and weeks — tying up inventory dollars for the retailer and distracting consumers from items that might have broader appeal and match better with the store’s overall proposition — including ones that never get past the buyer’s desk.
+When a store stocks slow-moving items, that inventory can sit on the shelf for weeks and weeks.
+This ties up inventory dollars for the retailer and distracts consumers from items that might have a broader appeal.
+Do these items match better with the store’s overall proposition — including ones that never get past the buyer’s desk?
 A best-in-class planogram package might include a way to determine if there’s items with overlapping demand, meaning that one of them is probably duplicative.

-Kroger patented their own “system and method for storing planograms” in 2005, so maybe they’re on to some techniques that their competitiors have missed.
+Kroger patented their own “system and method for mapping of planograms” in 2005, so maybe they’re on to some techniques that their competitors have missed.
 What are others doing that beyond the conventional wisdom?